csswizardry/csswizardry.github.com/_posts/2014-08-15-css-guidelines-2-0-0.md

 Some time ago, I published [my CSS Guidelines on GitHub](https://github.com/csswizardry/CSS-Guidelines).
 These proved incredibly popular, with thousands of stars, hundreds of forks, and a number of translations.
-However—as often happens with these kinds of thing—they’re in need of a little bit of spring clean.
+However — as often happens with these kinds of thing — they’re in need of a little bit of spring clean.

 I’m going to completely revisit, revise, overhaul, and rewrite the guidelines